Learning to Control Stabilization in Column Generation: Computational Experiments

 \subsection{Comparison with Learning-Based Column Selection}

 Finally, we benchmark RLSCG against \textit{RLCG} \citep{chi2022deep}, an RL-based column selection policy.
 We use RLSCG(S) as our representative variant given its stronger performance across the test sets.
-As shown in Table~\ref{tab:comparison_rlcg}, while RLCG requires fewer or comparable iterations, RLSCG(S) achieves lower computation time on the majority of instances.
+As shown in Table~\ref{tab:comparison_rlcg}, while RLCG sometimes requires fewer or comparable iterations, RLSCG(S) achieves lower computation time.

 The iteration advantage of RLCG is expected: its policy selects the most beneficial column from a candidate pool.
 However, generating this pool incurs pricing overhead.
-As shown in Table~\ref{tab:comparison_rlcg}, the pricing time for RLCG is consistently several times higher than that of RLSCG(S).
-In contrast, RLSCG(S) guides the solution trajectory by modifying the dual signal \emph{before} pricing.
+As shown in Table~\ref{tab:comparison_rlcg}, the pricing time for RLCG is consistently orders of magnitude higher than that of RLSCG(S), driving its substantially longer total runtimes.
 Fundamentally, the distinction lies in how learning induces pricing distortion: RLCG learns post-pricing column selection, whereas RLSCG learns pre-pricing dual deviation.
 Our results suggest that for large-scale CSP instances, the latter is more efficient; whether this advantage persists for harder pricing oracles present in other problem classes remains an open question.